You Need a Thumbnail — Right Now

 Which Quality Should You Choose?

-Choose this when: You need the sharpest, most professional version.
+HD / maxresdefault (1280×720) — Choose this when you need the sharpest, most professional version.
 Best for design work, presentations, or detailed analysis where you need to see every pixel clearly.

-Choose this when: HD isn't available (common on older videos), or you just need a decent-quality reference image.
+Standard / sddefault (640×480) — Choose this when HD isn't available (common on older videos), or you just need a decent-quality reference image.

-Choose this when: You're using it for a blog post, social media, or web display.
-This is the sweet spot — great quality, small file size, fast loading.
+High Quality / hqdefault (480×360) — Choose this when you're using it for a blog post, social media, or web display.
+Great quality, small file size, fast loading.

-Choose this when: You need a compact preview, like for a mobile app or a gallery with dozens of thumbnails.
+Medium / mqdefault (320×180) — Choose this when you need a compact preview, like for a mobile app or a gallery with dozens of thumbnails.

 When in doubt, always pick HD first.
 You can always compress down later; you can't get quality back that wasn't there.